Ethandod/2700MajorProject/README.md

   - `initButtonHandler`: Initialising the button so that when a function is called to it, it activates that function.

+### Game Flow Module
+This cordinates how each module should be behaving, employing get/set functionality for a variable that inicates the game's current state.
+#### 'sweep_flag'
+  - `get_status`: Returns current state of game.
+  - `set_setup`: Sets the current state to the setup phase.
+  - `set_green`: Sets the current state to 'green light'.
+  - `set_red`: Sets the current state to 'red light'.
+  - `set_detected`: Set the current state to 'detected'.
+  - `ser_finished`: Set the current state to 'finished'.

 ### Lidar/Sweeper Module:
-This module handles the pan tilt unit and the lidar so that it is able to sweep the room, then using the lidar it can detect movement.
+This module handles the pan tilt unit and the lidar so that it is able to sweep the room, and is used to detect movement.
-#### `sweep_flag.c`
-- **Key Functions:**
-  - `ProgrammeStatus`: Retreives the status of the program whether it is GREEN, RED, DETECTED or FINISHED
-#### `lidar_sweep.c`
+#### `lidar_sweep`
-  - `setup_sweeper`: Inputs hardware timers for the servo
+  - `setup_sweeper`: Takes the hardware timers for the servos in the pan tilt unit and Lidar
-  - `sweep_routine`: This initialises the sweeper so that it knows what to do when any of the program status's are flagged
+  - `sweep_routine`: Sweeps the Pan Servo through a given range, taking distance readings with the Lidar.

 ### Integration